helins/pi4clj/README.md

 ## Status

-GPIO and I2C seem to be stable but as it is the first release, it is alpha.
+In alpha, breaking changes are very much expected for the time being.

 More capabilities, such as SPI and shift registers, will be added.

 While PI4J supports other boards than the Raspberry family, this library hasn't been tested for anything else.
 Because it is lightweight, it should work just fine.